 - Crow’s feet are small fan-shaped lines that begin at the outside corner of the eye and extend upward toward the forehead.
 They are called crow’s feet because they are similar in appearance to the bird’s feet.
 These lines are visible when a person is squinting.

 Surprise lines, crow’s feet and frown lines are the areas that clients mostly ask to be treated and they also produce the most successful results as well.

 When treating frown lines, one common side-effect is the frozen forehead.
 This entails the face not moving at all and the patient appearing emotionless and unnatural.
 The corrugator muscle that is associated with frown lines is completely relaxed in the beginning to reduce the wrinkles.
 However, once they are gone the Botox® dose should be altered to allow some movement of the face.
-The goal of the Botox® administrator should be zero wrinkles, not zero movement for the Botox® patient.
+The goal of the Botox® administrator should be zero wrinkles, not zero movements for the Botox® patient.

 A larger dose of the Botox® injection to the forehead can result in a heavy feeling on the eyebrows.
 The frontalis muscles in the temples, which are employed while raising eyebrows are over-Botoxed resulting in this side-effect.
 The forehead is too relaxed and therefore the weight of the eyebrows feels like a mountain.
 The administrator has to accurately judge how much Botox® is needed to correct the frown lines or worry lines.